 Appearance & Characteristics

 Hybrid dog breeds are a very popular trend these days.
 The basic idea is that just the right mix of two breeds can give you the perfect dog.
-Lab boxer mix is large-sized and short-haired, and is a playful, affectionate family companion with a great deal of energy.
-Boxadors are fairly low-maintenance, though they will require a lot of exercise.
+The Black Lab boxer mix is large-sized and short-haired and is a playful, affectionate family companion with a great deal of energy.
+Boxadors are fairly low-maintenance, though they will require a lot of exercises.

 Breed basic characteristics

 The Lab Boxer mix tends to produce a dog that is intelligent and very good with kids.
-This is a one of the good behavior and very loyal dog breed perfect for the adoption.
+This is one of the good behavior and very loyal dog breed perfect for adoption.

 Size, Proportion, Substance

 Size: Typical Boxador size is 22 to 26 inches at the shoulders in height.
-Fully grown Boxador males are usually quite a bit larger, and weight 75 to 110 pounds; females weight 50 to 70 pounds.
+Fully grown Boxador males are usually quite a bit larger and weigh 75 to 110 pounds; females weigh 50 to 70 pounds.

 Proportion: The body in profile is square in that a horizontal line from the front of the fore chest to the rear projection of the upper thigh should equal the length of a vertical line dropped from the top of the withers to the ground